Songs of The Mid-North

 We took a presentation of the project to SAPA via Country Arts SA in Noarlunga at The Hopgood Theatre in June.

-We have been invited to part of the Back To Back Short Show Festival at The Star Theatre in Hilton, October 20th.
+As a result we were invited to part of the Back To Back Short Show Festival at The Star Theatre in Hilton, October 20th.

 We have also been asked to present for the History Trust, November 2 in the lead up to the 2019 History Festival.